mjedmonds/mjedmonds.github.io/CS50/notes_md/unit5_Looping.md

 }
 ```

-* The controlling condiition in the `while` never changes, and therefore will run forever (since 42 evaluates to true).
+* The controlling condition in the `while` never changes, and therefore will run forever (since 42 evaluates to true).
 * `break` and `continue`
   * Allows you to control the flow of the loop from within the loop
   * `break` will immediately exit the loop
   * `continue` will skip the remainder of the block and start at the controlling conditional statement again.

 ```c
 int a = 1;